Prince Louis of Battenberg: Sea Lord

 On the eve of the World War, Churchill and Battenberg made the crucial decision to cancel the scheduled dispersal of the British fleet following practice manoeuvres, to preserve the Royal Navy's battle readiness.
 In the view of Andrew Lambert, "While Churchill planned to recall Fisher if war broke out, he missed the chance to prevent war that might have been provided by drafting him earlier.
-No Cabinet advised by Fisher would have made such a blundering, incompetent, disastrous response to the July [1914] Crisis.
+No Cabinet advised by Fisher would have made such a blundering, incompetent, disastrous response to the July Crisis.
 The British trumpet gave a very uncertain note in July [1914], allowing the Germans to delude themselves that Britain might be neutral ... the contrast in habits between the energy and enthusiasm of the young First Lord and the lackadaisical habits of the First Sea Lord Prince Louis of Battenberg made Fisher's recall all but inevitable."

 Upon the outbreak of war, gout began to cause Battenberg considerable pain, and the naval staff he had set up did not function as well as it ought to have done.
 On 6 August 1914 Battenberg and the French Deputy Chief of Staff of the Navy Antoine Schwerer signed a convention in London on the division of responsibilities between the two navies.
 The convention confirmed the terms of the Entente Cordiale, and placed France in command of all naval operations in the Mediterranean.
 Malta and Gibraltar would both be treated as French naval bases.
-In the event that Austria entered the war France would act against its naval forces, and would at minimum prevent them passing the Strait of Otranto.
+In the event that Austria-Hungary entered the war France would act against its naval forces, and would at minimum prevent them passing the Strait of Otranto.

 Anti-German sentiment rose among the British public, in newspapers, and in elite gentlemen's clubs, where resentment was inflamed by Admiral Lord Charles Beresford despite Churchill's remonstrances.
 Driven by public opinion, Churchill asked Prince Louis to resign as First Sea Lord on 27 October 1914.
 When acceptance of Battenberg's resignation was delayed by the King's opposition to the appointment of Fisher in his place, Louis wrote to Churchill, "I beg of you to release me.
-I am on the verge of breaking down & I cannot use my brain for anything".
-On 13 November he wrote to Churchill's Naval Secretary, Rear-Admiral Horace Hood, "It was an awful wrench, but I had no choice from the moment it was made clear to me that the Government did not feel themselves strong enough to support me by some public pronouncement."
+I am on the verge of breaking down & I cannot use my brain for anything."
+On 13 November he wrote to Churchill's Naval Secretary, Rear-Admiral Horace Hood, "It was an awful wrench, but I had no choice from the moment it was made clear to me that the Government did not feel themselves strong enough to support me by some public pronouncement".
+Churchill later told George Riddell (Diary 29 April 1915) that Battenberg had been "very lethargic".
+He was also critical of Doveton Sturdee "not a good Chief of Staff.
+He is a good fighting admiral but not a clever man."